astrohart/xyLOGIX.Coinbase.CDP/xyLOGIX.Coinbase.CDP.Tokens/README.md

 ##### Summary

 Generates a unique nonce value.
-This method generates a 32-byte random value which is sufficiently large to ensure uniqueness and security.
+This method generates a random value which is sufficiently large to ensure uniqueness and security.

 ##### Returns

-A nonce value as a 64-character lowercase hexadecimal string.
+A nonce value as a hexadecimal string.

 ##### Parameters